 What are the program requirements?

-Information regarding the program requirements is summarized under Program Description.
+Information regarding the program requirements is summarized under Scholars Program Requirements.

 When can I take extra courses?